 A logistics company using field force management software can monitor deliveries, track employee performance, and minimize delays.

-A paperless software system helps employees on a great scale, where they can stay organized and that too without losing their critical work.
+A paperless software here helps employees on a great scale, where they can stay organized and that too without losing their critical work.
 Digital records here can easily improve transparency & hold employees accountable for their submissions and deadlines.

 An HR department that is switching to paperless software can easily track their leave requests, payroll submissions & even their performance reviews much more efficiently.